Description

 Risk and Exploitability

-The CVSS score is not provided, and EPSS information is unavailable, so the exact exploitation probability cannot be quantified.
+The CVSS score of 5.5 indicates a medium severity vulnerability, and the EPSS score of <1% suggests a very low probability of exploitation.
 The vulnerability is not listed in the CISA KEV catalog.
-However, because the flaw can cause a kernel freeze, the risk is significant for systems that require high availability.
-Exploitation requires a local attacker with sufficient privileges to induce swapout failures or to load modified DRM modules, making the attack less likely in a strictly remote scenario.
+Because it can cause a kernel freeze, the risk is significant for systems requiring high availability.
+Exploitation requires a local attacker with sufficient privileges to induce swapout failures or to load modified DRM modules, making a purely remote attack unlikely.

 Remediation